threefoldtech/info_grid/src/flist/flist_hub/zos_hub.md

 ## Introduction

-The ThreeFold Zero-OS Hub allows you to do multiple things and acts as a public centralization of FLists.
+The ThreeFold Zero-OS Hub allows you to do multiple things and acts as a public centralization of flists.

-The ZOS Hub is mainly there to gives an easy way to distribute FList files, which are databases of metadata that you can use in any Zero-OS container or virtual machine.
+The ZOS Hub is mainly there to gives an easy way to distribute flist files, which are databases of metadata that you can use in any Zero-OS container or virtual machine.

 ## Upload Your Files
 In order to publish easily your files, you can upload a `.tar.gz` and the hub will convert it automatically to a flist and store the contents in the hub backend.
 After that you can use your flist directly on a container.

-## Merge Multiple FLists
+## Merge Multiple Flists
 In order to reduce the maintenance of your images, products, etc. flist allows you to keep your different products and files separately and then merge them with another flist to make it usable without keeping the system up-to-date.